-NJ student killed in shooting near Ohio university campus
+Student killed in shooting near Ohio university campus

 Officials said reports indicated that some people were asked to leave a house party in the area and an altercation occurred outside.

-Columbus police said Kintie Lanod Mitchell Jr., 18, of Columbus was charged with murder; it’s unclear whether he has an attorney and a listed number in his name couldn’t be found Sunday.
+Columbus police said an 18-year-old suspect was in custody and was charged with murder.
+It’s unclear whether he has an attorney and a listed number in his name couldn’t be found Sunday.

 Columbus police are investigating.
 Anyone with information was asked to call investigators.